 There are scraps with James Fitzjames’ writing on them: a couple are calculations; one seems to be from a meteorological journal.
 And there’s a scrap with “Mr M’Donald” written on it in pencil.
 This completely floored me and I couldn’t quite believe what I was seeing.

-William Penny, Robert Anstruther Goodsir, Horatio Austin, Erasmus Ommanney and others collected these relics on Beechey Island and surrounding areas in August 1850, during a drama-filled Franklin search season.
+William Penny, Robert Anstruther Goodsir, Carl Petersen, Alexander Stewart, Horatio Austin and others collected these relics on Beechey Island and surrounding areas in August 1850, during a drama-filled Franklin search season.

 HIDING IN PLAIN SIGHT